-[Pa art A is to be filled in for all facilities] 1.
-Name and location of the Facility: 2.
-The Facility is located in an area where residents are: [] All mainstream or non-tribal peoples [] All tribal peoples [] Majority mainstream or non-tribal peoples [] Majority tribal peoples he development/extension/ construction activities is located in an area that is also inhabited by tribal oples, Part E of this form must be filled in.
-3. Scope of the Physical works: [] Upgrading/Extension/Renovation [] New Construction (Smaller facilities like UH&FWC, Upazila Stores, etc.) [] New Construction (Larger facilities like Nurses training Institute, Medical College, Hospitals, etc.) 4.
-Brief description of the physical works: As may apply. the following sections are to be filled in terms of facility type and scope of physical works Contract Package Number: 1.
+1 Name and location of the Facility: The Facility is located in an area where residents are: ۷. [] All mainstream or non-indigenous peoples [] All indigenous peoples [] Majority mainstream or non-indigenous peoples [] Majority indigenous peoples the development/extension/ construction activities is located in an area that is also inhabited by indigenou oples, Part E of this form must be filled in.
+3. Scope of the Physical works: [] Upgrading/Extension/Renovation [] New Construction (Smaller facilities like UH&FWC, Upazila Stores, etc.) [] New Construction (Larger facilities like Nurses training Institute, Medical College, Hospitals, etc.) Brief description of the physical works: may apply. the following sections are to be filled in terms of facility type and scope of physical works Pa art B. UPGRADING/EXTENSION/RENOVATION WORKS Contract Package Number: 1.
 Facilities requiring upgrading/extension/renovation are situated WITHIN the existing compound (e.g., of Upazila Health Complex, etc): [] Yes [] No 2.
 Is there a need for PRIVATE land to carry out the civil works? [] Yes [] No 3.
-If 'Yes', amount of private land needed (in decimal):

-The land from the private owner(s) will be (or has been) obtained through:
+If 'Yes', amount of private land needed (in decimal): 4.
+The land from the private owner(s) will be (or has been) obtained through: [] Acquisition using the Land Acquisition Ordinance

-[] Acquisition using the Land Acquisition Ordinal nce [] Voluntary donation by the landowner(s) [] Purchase on a "willing buyer-seller" basis [] Other means (Mention :) 5.
+[] Voluntary donation by the landowner(s) [] Purchase on a "willing buyer-seller" basis [] Other means (Mention:) 5.
 Required land is already available: [] Yes [] No 6.
-In cases where land is or to be obtained on donation or purchased, names, addresses and telephone numbers of the donors and sellers. - und is already received on donation or purchased, plead n executed. se attach copies of the legal instruments that have Par et C. NEW CONSTRUCTION C.1 Upazila Health & Family Welfare Center (UH I&FWC) 1.
+In cases where land is or to be obtained on donation on numbers of the donors and sellers. or purchased, names, addresses and telephone - and is already received on donation or purchased, plea se attach copies of the legal instruments that have bee en executed.
+D. -4 C NEW CONSTDUCTION art C. NEW CONSTRUCTION A (ANN O FINACE) 1 Upazila Health & Family Welfare Cen 1.
 Contract Package Number: 2.
 UH&FWC will be built in: [] The EXISTING site of Union Sub-Centre (USC) Land area in EXISTING site (dec): [] A NEW site, because existing site is inadequate Land area in EXISTING site (dec): [] A NEW site, because no USC exists now Land area in NEW site (dec): 3.
 If the site is NEW, is there a need for PRIVATE land to build the UH&FWC? [] Yes [] No 4.
-If 'Yes', amount of PRIVATE land needed for the UI H&FWC (dec): 5.
-The land for the NEW site will be (or has been) obtain ned through [] Acquisition using Land Acquisition Ordinance Amount acquired: [] Voluntary donation by the landowner(s) Amount donated: [] Purchase on a "willing buyer-seller" basis Amount purchased: Amount obtained: [] Other means Amount obtained: Amount obtained: 6.
-(Mention other means:
+If 'Yes', amount of PRIVATE land needed for the Ul H&FWC (dec): 5.
+The land for the NEW site will be (or has been) obtain The land for the NEW site will be (or has been) obtained through [] Acquisition using Land Acquisition Ordinance Amount acquired: [] Voluntary donation by the landowner(s) Amount donated: [] Purchase on a "willing buyer-seller" basis Amount purchased: [] Other means Amount obtained: (Mention other means:) 6.
+Required land is already available: [] Yes [] No 7.
+Where land is or to be obtained on donation or purch donors and sellers. ased, names, addresses and telephone numbers of the